top of page

 Citizens Bank

-(NYSE: CFG) Citizens Financial Group has played a key role in financing both CoreCivic and GEO Group, even as other major banks cut ties.
-Learn more.
+(NYSE: CFG) Citizens Financial Group has played a key role in financing ICE prison companies CoreCivic and GEO Group, even as other major banks cut ties.
+Citizens Bank branch managers have reportedly been giving at least three responses to questions about their relationships with ICE detention contractors—some admit the relationship, others deny it.

 CoreCivic